Weekend at Bernie's II

 Weekend at Bernie's II is a 1993 American black comedy film written and directed by Robert Klane.
-It is the sequel to Klane's 1989 comedy Weekend at Bernie's.
-Andrew McCarthy, Jonathan Silverman and Terry Kiser reprise their roles.
+It is the sequel to Klane's 1989 comedy Weekend at Bernie's and starring Andrew McCarthy, Jonathan Silverman, Terry Kiser and Barry Bostwick.

+Taking place a few days after the first film, it tells the story of Larry and Richard once again ending up with their late boss's corpse which is targeted by a voodoo queen hired by mobsters who want to find the $2 million that Bernie embezzled.

 The film was panned by critics and grossed $12.7 million at the box office.